Group Leader

 Contact: Professor Richard Lock, rlock@ccia.org.au; Dr Patrick Connerty, pconnerty@ccia.org.au

 Acute myeloid leukaemia (AML) is less common than acute lymphoblastic leukaemia (ALL) in children but is also generally much less treatable.
-While ALL has a 5-year survival rate approaching 90 per cent, the rate for AML is only about 75%.
-We have been developing new experimental models of AML subtypes that can be used to evaluate novel therapies for this disease.
-A key component will be incorporating humanised mouse-strains into this testing.
-These models will be utilised to improve personalised medicine approaches for the treatment of paediatric AML.
+While ALL has a 5-year survival rate around 90 per cent, the rate for AML is only about 70 percent.
+It is clear that current treatments are not sufficient to overcome this gap in survival, and that novel therapies for paediatric AML are needed.

-Long non-coding RNAs (lncRNAs) are a class of genetic molecules with key roles in cancer growth and therapy resistance.
+Second, we are exploring the therapeutic potential of long non-coding RNAs (lncRNAs) in paediatric AML. lncRNAs are a class of genetic molecules with key roles in cancer growth and therapy resistance.
 Consequently, lncRNAs have recently been discovered as attractive therapeutic targets for cancers that are high-risk or poorly serviced by current therapies.
-Current treatment options for AML frequently cause off-target toxicity to healthy cells and present a major limitation in AML treatment.
-Thus, there is an urgent need to discover new therapeutic targets specific to AML, however, almost no studies have explored targeting lncRNAs in AML.
+Current treatment options for AML frequently cause off-target toxicity to healthy cells and present a major limitation in AML treatment; thus there is an urgent need to discover new therapeutic targets specific to AML.
+However, almost no studies have explored targeting lncRNAs in AML.
+We are currently undertaking a large-scale investigation into the function and therapeutic potential of lncRNAs in paediatric AML with the aim of developing new treatment options for children with AML.

 Team